Chicken Noodle Soup

-2. Add water, chicken base, chicken, salt and Cajun seasoning.
-Cook on low for about an hour or until chicken is cooked.
+2. Add water, chicken broth, chicken, salt, Cajun seasoning.
+Cook on low to medium for about an hour or until chicken is cooked.

 3. Remove chicken from the pot and shred/chop it with a knife and a fork.
 Return the chicken to the pot.
 Add sliced carrots and peas and bring pot to a boil.

-4. Add noodles and continue to boil uncovered 20-28 minutes or until noodles are cooked.
+4. Add noodles and continue to boil uncovered (for the time suggested on the noodle package) until noodles are cooked.

 Welcome to Home Ec @ Home